brandonramirez/grunt-jsonlint/README.md

 * format, when true JSON.stringify will be used to format the JavaScript (if it is valid)
 * indent, the value passed to JSON.stringify, it can be the number of spaces, or string like "\t"

+# Reporting

+There are a few options available for reporting errors:

+## Error message format

+The standard error message format (`prose`) is optimized for human reading and looks like:

+    >> File "test/invalid.json" failed JSON validation at line 9.

+This is customizable to conform to the Visual Studio style by specifying the `formatter` option as `msbuild`, like:

+    jsonlint: {

+      visualStudioExample: {
+        src: [ 'test/invalid.json' ],
+        options: {
+          formatter: 'msbuild'
+        }
+      }

+    }

+The output will look like:

+    >> test/invalid.json(9): error: failed JSON validation

+## Error reporting

+By default, the raw error from the underlying `jsonlint` library comes through to the grunt output.
+It looks like:

+    Error: Parse error on line 9:
+    ...
+"2"        "3",      ],
+    ----------------------^
+    Expecting 'EOF', '}', ':', ',', ']', got 'STRING'

+To customize this, change the `reporter` option to `jshint` (the format is inspired by how `jshint` formats their output, hence the name):

+    jsonlint: {

+      jshintStyle: {
+        src: [ 'test/invalid.json' ],
+        options: {
+          reporter: 'jshint'
+        }
+      }

+    }

+The output will look like:

+     9 |     "3"
+             ^ Expected 'EOF', '}', ':', ',', ']' and instead saw '3'

+The default reporter is called `exception` since it simply relays the raw exception.

 # Roadmap

 The underlying jsonlint library has many features not yet exposed.